jianxinl/Marvelous-Night-Vision-Pictures/README.md

 No one else is on the quiet street at the time of around 20:20 of 20200202, when Super Bowl LIV was just finished.

-Original night scene pictures taken using Night Vision Feature of a camera can be seen forwardrun.com/blog
+Original night scene pictures taken using Night Vision Feature of a camera can be seen [I'm a reference-style link](forwardrun.com/blog)